Blueprint Travelers

 Testing out the recline on the bus between El Calafate and Bariloche and being pleasantly surprised

-The bus itself is fairly standard.
-It does not have USB ports to charge any devices to make sure to bring a portable charger.
-While they do provide a small sandwich and water, there is not much else that is provided.
-We bought empanadas from a bakery before leaving.
-The bus makes two stops (Gobernador Gregores and Gobernador Costa) that are designated a breaks where we were able to get up and stretch our legs and purchase snacks or drinks from the gas station convenience store.
+The bus itself is fairly standard and it does not have USB ports to charge any devices so make sure to bring a portable charger.
+While they do provide a small sandwich and water, there is not much else that is provided, so try to bring some snacks on the bus.
+The bus makes two stops (Gobernador Gregores and Gobernador Costa) that are designated as breaks.
+At these stops we were able to get up and stretch our legs and purchase snacks or drinks from the gas station convenience store.
+While it is a long journey, overall, the ride is fairly comfortable, and it is a unique way to see more of the Patagonia landscapes if you do not want to fly.

 Share This Article